This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve.

 - Leave the stock in the jug for a few minutes and the fat will naturally rise to the surface.
 Use a metal spoon to remove the fat and put the fat into a small bowl in the fridge.
 When it's hard, discard the fat in the bin so that it doesn't clog the sink.

-While the sausage is cooking, chop the onions and dice the carrot into 1 cm pieces.
+Chop the onions and dice the carrot into 1 cm pieces.

 Crush or finely chop the garlic.